Faithful-First Reasoning, Planning, and Acting for Multimodal LLMs: Experiments

-\textbf{FaithAct mitigates hallucination.} Our results show a \textbf{significant improvement} on hallucination-focused benchmarks, particularly on MMHal, where models integrated with FaithAct exhibit a marked reduction in hallucinated reasoning steps.
-Qwen-2.5-VL-7B with FaithAct achieves 66.45~$\pm$~27.87, surpassing its second-best score of 56.77~$\pm$~25.86.
-This notable gain confirms that evidence-first reasoning, as enforced by FaithAct, effectively constrains perceptual unfaithfulness during intermediate reasoning steps, thereby enhancing both local and global faithfulness of model outputs.
+\paragraph{\textsc{FaithAct} mitigates hallucination.} Although \textsc{FaithAct} is not explicitly designed to mitigate hallucinations, it yields substantial gains on hallucination-focused benchmarks.
+In particular, on \textsc{MMHal}, models with \textsc{FaithAct} exhibit a marked reduction in hallucinated reasoning steps, achieving an average improvement of 21.99\% and 9.81\% over tool-augmented prompt-based reasoning frameworks, respectively.
+For example, \code{Qwen} with \textsc{FaithAct} achieves 66.45~$\pm$~27.87, surpassing its second-best score.
+This notable gain indicates that the principle enforced by \textsc{FaithAct} effectively constrains perceptual unfaithfulness during intermediate reasoning steps, thereby enhancing faithfulness of model outputs.